lucaxue/lucaxue.dev/src/pages/posts/event-sourcing.md

 }
 ```

-This allows us to fetch the events from its data store, and use those to reconstitute our model.
+This allows us to fetch the events from its event store, and use those to reconstitute our model.

 ```php
 class EventSourcedBankAccountRepository implements BankAccountRepository